openstack/openstack-ansible/doc/source/user/aio/quickstart.rst

 script initial execution by changing the SCENARIO environment variable before running the script.
 The key word 'aio' will ensure that a basic set of OpenStack services (cinder, glance, horizon, neutron, nova) will be deployed.
-The key words 'lxc' and 'nspawn' can be used to set the container back-end, while the key word 'metal' will deploy all services without containers.
+The key words 'lxc' can be used to set the container back-end, while the key word 'metal' will deploy all services without containers.
 In order to implement any other services, add the name of the conf.d file name without the `.yml.aio` extension into the SCENARIO environment variable.
 Each